Amazon rainforest: Natural

-Sahara Desert dust windblown to the Amazon
+Sahara Desert dust

-More than 56% of the dust fertilizing the Amazon rainforest comes from the Bodélé depression in Northern Chad in the Sahara desert.
+More than 56% of the dust fertilizing the Amazon rainforest is blown by the wind to the Amazon from the Bodélé depression in Northern Chad in the Sahara desert.
 The dust contains phosphorus, important for plant growth.
 The yearly Sahara dust replaces the equivalent amount of phosphorus washed away yearly in Amazon soil from rains and floods.

 NASA's CALIPSO satellite has measured the amount of dust transported by wind from the Sahara to the Amazon: an average of 182 million tons of dust are windblown out of the Sahara each year (some dust falls into the Atlantic), 15% of which of falls over the Amazon basin (22 million tons of it consisting of phosphorus).

 CALIPSO uses a laser range finder to scan the Earth's atmosphere for the vertical distribution of dust and other aerosols. and regularly tracks the Sahara-Amazon dust plume.
 CALIPSO has measured variations in the dust amounts transported – an 86 percent drop between the highest amount of dust transported in 2007 and the lowest in 2011.
 This is possibly caused by rainfall variations in the Sahel, a strip of semi-arid land on the southern border of the Sahara.

 Amazon phosphorus also comes as smoke due to biomass burning in Africa.